Zettafi/block-crawler/docs/getting-started/index.rst

 #.
 Load the blockchain data from block 5,600,00 to 6,000,000.
 Nothing before 5,600,000
    will have NFT data.

+    ..
+TODO: Talk about block height and its importance

     .. code-block:: bash